ashish1sasmal/Bank-Cheque-Verifier/README.md

 # Bank-Cheque-Verifier

-### A very simple bank cheque verifier using custom configuration for cheques of different banks.
+### A very useful bank cheque verifier using custom configuration for cheques of different banks.

 #### How to use this ?
 1. Select ROI (Region Of Interest) over the cheque fields which you want to check.